luvjadey/linux-security-homelab/README.md

 # Linux Security Homelab

-**A hands-on enterprise-grade Linux security lab built to simulate real-world attack and defense scenarios - covering SSH hardening, firewall policy, intrusion prevention, audit logging, and automated threat detection.
+**A Linux security lab built to simulate real-world attack and defense scenarios - covering SSH hardening, firewall policy, intrusion prevention, audit logging, and automated threat detection.
 This is a personal homelab project built in an isolated virtual environment.**

 ---